linpengcheng/PurefunctionPipelineDataflow/README.md

-Each component of this theory is perfectly applied and demonstrated other components, which shows that this theory is a complete and systematic theoretical system.
+Each component of this theory is perfectly applied and demonstrated other components, which shows that this theory is a practical, complete and systematic theoretical system.

 ### End message